glic3rinu/passlib/docs/lib/passlib.context.rst

     * `Changing the Configuration`_ -- altering the configuration of an existing context.
     * `Examining the Configuration`_ -- programmatically examining the context's settings.
     * `Saving the Configuration`_ -- exporting the context's current configuration.
+    * `Configuration Errors`_ -- overview of errors that may be thrown by :class:`!CryptContext` constructor

 .. index:: CryptContext; keyword options